Passive aggression is as annoying as it is common.

 Christie: oh my boyfriend was over yesterday, he probably had some, sorry!

 Depending on her personality, Eva can answer in three ways:

 Aggressive: well, you should try thinking, if you can figure out how. .
 Is your boyfriend contributing to the household budget now?
 I hope he enjoyed my milk.

 It’s impulsive and emotional: anger is highly visible here.

 Passive: That’s OK, I’ll get coffe on the way to work.
 Have a good day.

-This is a passive because she doesn’t express her needs or protect her rights.
-It might be because of of low self esteem: she is single.
+This is passive because she doesn’t express her needs or protect her rights.
+It might be because of low self-esteem: she is single.
 Her flatmate must be “better” for having a boyfriend.
 She feels unworthy of even complaining.